bucketfulofsunshine/peacespeaker/README.md

 ## SPECIAL THANKS

-* *RoyalProtector* for traifying the mod & adding the spanish translation.
+* [@royalprotector](https://github.com/szaumoor) for traifying the mod & adding the spanish translation.
 Then, as always, for cleaning up my code. <3

-* *Zenblack* - who is a wizard in his own right & kindly made custom BAMs for the mod.
+* [@zenblack](https://github.com/zenblack) who is a wizard in his own right & kindly made custom BAMs for the mod.

+* [@dark0dave](https://github.com/sdark0dave) for being the silent guardian of all my github mods & his continued friendship.

 * A big thank you to *Kantz* & *Niewiem* for saving my older files & sending them back my way so I could reuploaded them.